SomuRohit/Community-Voting-System/README.md

 Furthermore, online voting systems can enhance the overall efficiency and accuracy of the voting process.
 They can automate tasks such as voter registration, ballot distribution, and vote counting, reducing the likelihood of errors and ensuring a more transparent and reliable election.

-Online voting systems also offer increased security measures to protect the integrity of the voting process.
-Encryption techniques and authentication mechanisms can be implemented to safeguard against fraud and unauthorized access.

-Overall, online voting systems play a vital role in promoting inclusivity, efficiency, and transparency in democratic processes.
-They empower citizens to exercise their right to vote conveniently and securely, contributing to a more participatory and democratic society.

 ## Features

 - User registration and authentication